Created in partnership with the Helpdesk on Business & Human Rights

 Due Diligence Considerations

-This section outlines due diligence steps that companies can take to uphold the freedom of association in their operations and supply chains.
+This section outlines due diligence steps that companies can take to prevent working time violations in their operations and supply chains.
 The described due diligence steps are aligned with the UN Guiding Principles on Business and Human Rights (UNGPs).
 Further information on UNGPs is provided in the ‘Key Human Rights Due Diligence Frameworks’ section below or in the Introduction.

-While the below steps provide guidance on freedom of association in particular, it is generally more resource-efficient for companies to ‘streamline’ their human rights due diligence processes by also identifying and addressing other relevant human rights issues (e.g. child labour, forced labour, discrimination) at the same time.
+While the below steps provide guidance on working time in particular, it is generally more resource-efficient for companies to ‘streamline’ their human rights due diligence processes by also identifying and addressing other relevant human rights issues (e.g. child labourforced labourdiscriminationfreedom of association) at the same time.

 Key Human Rights Due Diligence Frameworks